MicrochipTech/AzureDemo_AnyCloud/README.md

 <img src="./media/IOTC_Navigate_Command_Objects.png" alt="Navigate to the reboot command in the Device Template" width = 800/>

 Notice the command is enabled, and a response is expected.
-There are also two objects being defined: one for the command playload, and one for the response payload.
+There are also two objects being defined: one for the command payload, and one for the response payload.
 Click the Define button for the response payload, to view the object that is expected to be returned by the embedded device when the reboot command is received.

 <img src="./media/IOTC_Reboot_Response_Object.png" alt="The reboot command Response Object" width = 600/>

-From here notice two items are expected in the response payload, a "status" string, and a "delay" integer, that should match the reboot delay.
+From here, notice two items are expected in the response payload, a "status" string, and a "delay" integer, that should match the reboot delay.

 Two other things are dictated by the IoT Plug-and-Play method response standard.
 The response topic published to, includes an status code in the path of the topic, and the the rid value received with the method request.

-The response code is typically "200" for OK, and the rid value is handled much like the version field of property write resopnses.
+The response code is typically 200 for OK, and the rid value is handled much like the version field of property write resopnses.

 So the response topic follows this pattern: "$iothub/methods/res/`Response Code`/?$rid=`Request_RID`"